kelltom/OS-Bot-COLOR/README.md

 **Last updated July 18, 2022.** Some information may be inaccurate.

 # osrs-bot
- A program that can execute a variety of automation tools for Old School RS.
- This project is a work in progress and is not yet complete.
+A lightweight desktop client for controlling and monitoring automation scripts (bots) for OSRS and other Runelite based games.
+This project also contains a library of tools for streamlining the development of new bots.

 # Project Setup
 1. Clone/download the repository.